aaronxyliu/aaronxyliu.github.io/_posts/2024-06-28-easy_model.md

 There are several equivalent definitions of "general models," which we will call **Henkin models** after [*Completeness in the theory of types*, L Henkin]({{ site.url }}/download/PL/Henkin.pdf).
 The definition we use has three parts.
 We first define typed applicative structures, and then specify two additional conditions that applicative structures must have to be models.

-> This article is optional to read.
-Skipping will not influence the comprehension of later articles.
+> Readers should read [Easy Foundations for Programming Languages VII — Simply-Typed Lambda Calculus]({{ site.url }}/posts/easy_PL7/) before this article to avoid encountering unknown concepts.
 {: .prompt-info }

 ## Applicative Structures, Extensionality and Frames